jsalinasf/cheat_sheets/linuxCommands.md

 ### Run commands as SUPERUSER

 This specific my_command will be run as root

 	sudo my_command

-It will substitute user.
+The following commando will substitute user.
 If no user is specified, a root shell will be open

 	su